wn9237/rest_spec/markdowns/api/approleassignment_delete.md

-# Delete AppRoleAssignment
+# Delete appRoleAssignment

-Delete AppRoleAssignment.
+Delete appRoleAssignment.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request